From the Policy on Credit Curriculum (PDF): Section C - Procedures for Creating and Modifying Courses

 Step 2: Campus Feedback

 When ready, the proposer submits the proposal for feedback.
 A page will be created on the college’s Discussion Board that directs people to the proposal and requests feedback from those on the college’s general mailing list.
 Anyone with a valid UH ID and who is part of the Windward CC directory database can post comments.
-The discussion shall last for at least two weeks (10 working days) and can be extended on the request of either the proposer or the chair of the CCAAC.
+The discussion shall last for at least one week (5 working days) and can be extended on the request of either the proposer or the chair of the Curriculum Committee.

 The proposer is encouraged but is not required to respond to the feedback or to make changes to the proposal.
 Moving the proposal to the next stage in no way implies acceptance of the proposal.